|

 144. kameez

-a long tunic worn by many people from the Indian subcontinent (usually with a salwar or churidars)
+a long tunic worn by people from South Asia

 145. subluxation